hmrc/income-tax-mtd-changelog/README.md

 Minor clarifications made to the developer hub documentation for the Create and Amend Pension Charges endpoint:

-* Updated the `isAnnualAllowanceReduced` description to clarify that it's a mandatory field
+* Fixed the `isAnnualAllowanceReduced` description to clarify that it's a mandatory field
 * Updated the `formatProviderName` and `formatProviderAddress` error descriptions

 ### 30 March 2023